Photo from Unsplash

 The Fruit Of The Spirit--Longsuffering

-The long-suffering silence of our Lord was the marvel of His foes.
+The long-suffering silence of our Lord was astonishing to His enemies.

-“As a lamb that is led to the slaughter and as a sheep that before her shearers is dumb,” He opened not His mouth.
-Before the high priests, He held His peace.
-To Pilate He gave no answer.
-Amid the challenge and reproach of the Cross, He answered nothing, save in benediction and prayer.
-“When He was reviled He did not answer with reviling; when He suffered, He uttered no threats, but left His wrongs in the hands of the righteous Judge.”
+"Like a lamb led to the slaughter, and as a sheep before its shearers is silent," He didn’t open His mouth.
+Before the high priests, He kept silent.
+To Pilate, He gave no answer.
+Amid the challenges and reproaches of the cross, He said nothing, except in blessing and prayer.
+"When He was reviled, He did not revile in return; when He suffered, He made no threats, but entrusted Himself to the One who judges justly."

-Surely this has been His habit through the centuries.
-In every child suffering through drunken parents, in every martyr burnt at the stake, in every innocent sufferer before high-handed oppression, He has been led as a lamb to the slaughter, but how silent He is!
-Man may murder His servants and blaspheme His name, but He says never a word!
-This is the purport of one of those strange announcements which make the Book of Revelation so remarkable.
-“When He had opened the seventh seal, there was silence in heaven about the space of half-an-hour.”
-The songs of heaven are hushed; the multitude which cannot be numbered listens to the groans and appeals of their unhelped brethren; the angels stay their anthems, and seem intent on the tragedies about to be described (Rev 8:1).
-But there does not appear to be any help.
+Surely, this has been His way throughout the centuries.
+In every child suffering through the cruelty of others, in every martyr at the stake, in every innocent person under oppression, He has been led like a lamb to the slaughter, remaining silent.
+Humanity may murder His followers and blaspheme His name, yet He says not a word.
+This is reflected in one of the profound announcements in the Book of Revelation.
+"When He opened the seventh seal, there was silence in heaven for about half an hour."
+The songs of heaven were hushed, the countless multitude listened to the groans of their unhelped brethren, and the angels paused in their praise, intent on the tragic events to unfold (Revelation 8:1).
+Yet no immediate help seemed to come.

-But remember that silence does not imply indifference.
-At the very time that our Lord was silent before His judges, He was bearing the sin of the world.
-When the silence is proclaimed in Heaven, we find that the prayers of the saints are being presented on the throne—prayers of intercession, mingled with much incense of Christ’s merit.
+However, silence does not mean indifference.
+At the same time that Jesus was silent before His judges, He was bearing the sin of the world.
+When silence reigns in heaven, the prayers of the saints are being presented before God’s throne, mingled with the incense of Christ’s merit.

 Prayer

-Heavenly Father, of Thine infinite mercy, give me such assurance of Thy protection amid the troubles and tumults of this mortal life, that I may be preserved in quietness of spirit and in inward peace.
+Heavenly Father, in Your infinite mercy, give me the assurance of Your protection amid the troubles and turmoil of this life, that I may be kept in peace and quietness of spirit.
 Amen.